Gaializm/employee-management-system/DEVELOPMENT_LOG.md

 ## Conclusion

 This development experience demonstrates the incredible potential of AI-assisted programming when combined with developer knowledge.
-The ability to create a complete, well-architected application in just 2 hours is remarkable.
+The ability to create a complete, well-architected application in just 1 hour is remarkable.
 However, it also highlights the importance of having foundational programming knowledge to effectively leverage AI tools.

 **For experienced developers**: AI tools like Cursor can dramatically accelerate development while maintaining code quality.